odesenfans/pyaleph/docs/protocol/messages/store.md

 # File storage

-Users can store files on the Aleph.im network using STORE messages.
+Users can store files on the aleph.im network using STORE messages.
 By publishing a STORE message, users can:

-* store a file in the native Aleph.im storage system
+* store a file in the native aleph.im storage system
-* pin an IPFS CID on the Aleph.im network.
+* pin an IPFS CID on the aleph.im network.

 STORE messages tell the Aleph network to store data on behalf of the user.
 The data can either be pinned to IPFS or stored in the native